mosparo/wordpress-plugin/readme.txt

 Because of a missing event in the Everest Forms plugin, the invisible mode of mosparo can only work in the normal submission mode, not in the AJAX submission mode.
 We're waiting for an additional event in the Everest Forms plugin, which makes the mosparo plugin compatible again.

 == Changelog ==

+= 1.7 =
+*Release Date: 5th November 2023*

+* [Enhancement] The use of the plugin has been simplified by adding a how-to-use text and a link to the settings page.

 = 1.6 =
 *Release Date: 21st October 2023*